 Homemade Cookies are Required

-My husband loves ginger cookies.
-Recently, he went on a rare grocery shopping trip and decided to pick up a package of ginger cookies to quell a recent craving of his.
-However, on getting them home he discovered that these cookies were more like wafer-thin spiced sugar cookies than anything else, the ginger flavor barely present.
+My ex-husband loved ginger cookies.
+One day, he went on a rare grocery shopping trip and decided to pick up a package of ginger cookies to quell a recent craving of his.
+However, on getting them home, he discovered that these cookies were more like wafer-thin spiced sugar cookies than anything else, the ginger flavor barely present.
 He was clearly disappointed that his cookie craving could not be satisfied.

 Oatmeal Cookies with Candied Ginger